-5.8 Consultation with Staff
+Consultation with Staff

-- 5.8.1 A meeting will be held with all staff affected by the organisational change to announce the proposed change and explain the consultation process which will follow. - 5.8.2 Each member of staff affected by the organisational change will be provided with a copy of the consultation document.
-Staff who are absent from work for any reason including maternity leave, sickness absence, secondment to another organisation, career breaks etc., will be sent a copy of the consultation document so that they can participate in the consultation process. - 5.8.3 Each member of staff will be offered the opportunity of at least one individual meeting with their manager at which they have the right to be accompanied by a Trade Union representative or work colleague.
-HR advisory support will also be offered to support the process. - 5.8.4 At the meeting, each member of staff will be invited to comment and respond to the proposals, including how they may impact on their personal circumstances. - 5.8.5 Regular updates and frequently asked questions will be circulated to staff throughout the formal consultation period.
-Throughout this period, employees will be encouraged to discuss their concerns and queries with their Line Manager and Trade Union (if a member). - 5.9 In all cases, the CCG will allow sufficient time for meaningful consultation with staff and their representatives. - 5.10 In exceptional circumstances where changes need to be made very quickly, the Trade Unions and employees will be briefed immediately verbally and this will be followed by a written brief. - 5.11 In a collective redundancy scenario, consultation will commence for a period of no less than the statutory timescales: - Where 20-99 redundancies are proposed then consultation should commence at least 30 days before the first redundancy takes place. - Where 100 or more redundancies are proposed then consultation should commence at least 45 days before the first redundancy takes place. - 5.12 The employer and the Trade Union/staff representatives can decide that they have informed and consulted on the issues and do not need 45 days.
+- 5.16 A meeting will be held with all staff affected by the organisational change to announce the proposed change and explain the consultation process which will follow. - 5.17 Each member of staff affected by the organisational change will be provided with a copy of the consultation document.
+Staff who are absent from work for any reason including maternity leave, sickness absence, secondment to another organisation, career breaks etc., will be sent a copy of the consultation document so that they can participate in the consultation process. - 5.18 Each member of staff will be offered the opportunity of at least one individual meeting with their manager at which they have the right to be accompanied by a Trade Union representative or work colleague.
+HR advisory support will also be offered to support the process. - 5.19 At the meeting, each member of staff will be invited to comment and respond to the proposals, including how they may impact on their personal circumstances.

+- 5.20 Regular updates and frequently asked questions will be circulated to staff throughout the formal consultation period.
+Throughout this period, employees will be encouraged to discuss their concerns and queries with their Line Manager and Trade Union (if a member). - 5.21 In all cases the ICB will allow sufficient time for meaningful consultation with staff and their representatives. - 5.22 In a collective redundancy scenario, consultation will commence for a period of no less than the statutory timescales: - Where 20-99 redundancies are proposed then consultation should commence at least 30 days before the first redundancy takes place. - Where 100 or more redundancies are proposed then consultation should commence at least 45 days before the first redundancy takes place. - 5.23 In exceptional circumstances where changes need to be made very quickly, the Trade Unions and employees will be briefed immediately verbally, and this will be followed by a written brief. - 5.24 Trade Unions and staff may request additional information or an extension of time if this is necessary to enable them to understand and contribute to an informed discussion on the merits of the proposal.
+Such requests will not unreasonably be refused, and where they cannot be accommodated a reason will be given. - 5.25 The employer and the Trade Union/staff representatives can decide that they have informed and consulted on the issues and do not need 45 days.
 If that is the case, then dismissal notices can be sent out earlier.
-Note that this can only happen if the staff representatives agree that they have been fully informed and consulted within the 45 day period and do not need the full 45 days.
+Note that this can only happen if the staff representatives agree that they have been fully informed and consulted within the 45-day period and do not need the full 45 days.